NullArray/AmpliSpy/README.md

 # AmpliSpy
 Check local or remote list of DNS servers for suitability in DNS Amplification DoS.

-AmpliSpy checks a list of name server IPs and checks to see if a server responds for a zone for which it is none authoritative.
-You can provide the program with a list of name server IPs or you can set the `--remote` option to fetch a list of name servers from public-dns.info.
+AmpliSpy checks a list of name server IPs and to see if a server responds for a zone for which it is none authoritative.
+You can provide the program with a local list of name server IPs or you can set the `--remote` option to fetch a list of name servers from public-dns.info.

 ## Usage